Healthy and safe

 Do I have to wear mouth and nose protection in the restaurant/dining room?

-You are obliged to wear mouth and nose protection when entering and leaving the room and whenever you are unable to maintain the prescribed distance from other guests.
+You are obliged to wear mouth and nose protection when entering.
 Children under six years of age are not required to wear a mask in Italy.
 Of course, you are allowed to take your protection off while sitting at the table.

 Are indoor pools and saunas open?

-Outdoor pools, indoor pools, and saunas are at your disposal under observance of the legal regulations and prescribed distances.
+The hotel’s outdoor pools, indoor pools, and saunas are at your disposal under observance of the legal regulations and prescribed distances.
+Public pools, thermal centres, fitness studios, and other leisure facilities remain closed until further notice.

 Which rules of conduct currently apply in South Tyrol?

 People who do not live in the same household must keep a distance of one metre from each other, both outdoors and indoors.
-If this is not possible, wearing mouth and nose protection is obligatory – surgical mask, fabric mask, visor, tubular cloth, or scarf.
+Furthermore, wearing any kind of mouth and nose protection is obligatory – surgical mask, fabric mask, visor, tubular cloth, or scarf.
+Children under the age of 6 do not need to wear mouth and nose protection.
+Between 10 p.m. and 5 a.m. you may only be out in public for professional or health reasons.
+A self-declaration must be carried along.

 Can I move freely in South Tyrol?
 Are museums, castles etc. open?

 Your freedom of movement is maintained throughout South Tyrol; you may also use all public transport subject to the safety regulations.
-Most museums, castles, and sights have been open again since 18 May.
-The defined safety regulations must also be observed here.
+Please note that currently only 50% of the seats can be occupied.
+Museums and other cultural institutions and places will remain closed until further notice.

 Are bars, restaurants, and shops currently open?